qxdddliu/m-1/README.md

    regardless of background from a homeless human to a billionaire human so everyone is allowed to merge with the strong AI.

-If ur interested in investing in this company e-mail quinnliu@vt.edu
+If ur interested in investing in this project e-mail quinnliu@vt.edu

 ## How